Detecting Multilevel Manipulation from Limit Order Book via Cascaded Contrastive Representation Learning: Introduction

 \section{Introduction}

-As the backbone of modern economies, financial markets rely heavily on efficiency and integrity to ensure stable and fair operations worldwide \cite{Roodposhti2011Forecasting}.
-However, market manipulation, particularly trade-based manipulation (TBM) as classified in \cite{allen1992stock}, can severely undermine market fairness and erode investor confidence.
-The rapid growth of electronic markets and algorithmic trading has recently led to increasingly sophisticated TBM strategies.
-These developments pose significant challenges for regulators and have heightened concerns among market participants \cite{alexander2022corruption}.
-Regulatory bodies, including the China Securities Regulatory Commission (CSRC) and the U.S. Securities and Exchange Commission (SEC), actively monitor and penalize such behaviors to uphold market integrity and safeguard investor interests.
+As the backbone of modern economies, financial markets rely heavily on efficiency and integrity to ensure stable and fair operations worldwide \citep{Roodposhti2011Forecasting}.
+However, market manipulation, particularly trade-based manipulation (TBM) as classified in \citep{allen1992stock}, can severely undermine market fairness and erode investor confidence.
+Increasingly sophisticated TBM strategies have recently emerged amid the rapid growth of electronic markets and algorithmic trading.
+These developments pose significant challenges for regulators and have heightened concerns among market participants \citep{alexander2022corruption}.
+Regulatory bodies, including the China Securities Regulatory Commission (CSRC) and the U.S. Securities and Exchange Commission (SEC), actively monitor and penalize such behaviors to uphold market integrity and safeguard investors.

-One of TBM's most covert and difficult forms is spoofing, a deceptive trading strategy involving non-genuine order placements.
-Spoofing typically involves placing large orders without the intention of execution, often hidden in deeper levels of the Limit Order Book (LOB) to avoid immediate fulfillment and mislead other market participants \cite{lee2013microstructure,tao2022detecting}.
-For example, in the 2009 case against Zhang Jianxiong, the CSRC detected spoofing by analyzing abnormal bid-price patterns and unusual order concentrations within LOB levels 2–5.

-To detect TBM, including spoofing, prior research has explored various machine learning approaches, such as end-to-end \cite{cao2014detecting,chullamonthon2022transformer}, or an encoder combined with a classifier \cite{poutre2024deep,safa2024waldata}.
-However, these methods often rely on single-level anomaly modeling, overlooking manipulative behaviors that span multiple LOB levels.
-In practice, such multilevel strategies are not only more prevalent but also more covert and structurally complex, making them significantly harder to detect using models designed for shallow or localized patterns.
+One of TBM's most covert and difficult forms is spoofing (or named layering), a deceptive trading strategy involving non-\textit{bona fide} order placements.
+Spoofing typically involves placing large orders without the intention of execution, often hidden in deeper levels (after the 2nd level) of the Limit Order Book (LOB) to avoid immediate fulfillment and mislead other market participants \citep{lee2013microstructure,tao2022detecting}.
+Traditionally, such manipulation is often detected by human experts, leading to large labor costs and low efficiency.
+Recently, prior research for automatic detection has explored various machine learning approaches, such as end-to-end \citep{cao2014detecting,chullamonthon2022transformer}, or a two-stage framework (an encoder combined with a classifier) \citep{poutre2024deep,safa2024waldata}.
+However, these methods often rely on level 1 tick data (i.e., the first level of LOB) anomaly modeling, overlooking manipulative behaviors that span multiple LOB levels.
+In practice, such multilevel manipulation strategies are not only more prevalent but also more covert and structurally complex, making them significantly harder to detect using models designed for shallow or localized patterns.